makrai/notes/rogers2002-bertology.md

     * both weight initialization and training data order contribute to the var
     * propose an early-stopping technique to avoid full fine-tuning for the less-promising seeds
-* this section does not exhaust the current research on fine-tuning and its
+* this section does not exhaust the current research on fine-tuning
   * Siamese architectures, policy gradient training, automated curriculum

 # 6 How big should BERT be?
 10